-Seventh International Piers Plowman Conference, 4-7 April 2019 will be held in Miami, Florida.
+Seventh International Piers Plowman Conference, 4-6 April 2019 will be held in Miami, Florida.
 Co-convenors are Tom Goodmann (U of Miami) and Heather Blatt (Florida International University), whose respective institutions will be our co-hosts.
-Call of Papers and further particulars to follow.
+The Call For Papers is now open!

 The editors of the Yearbook of Langland Studies invite submissions to a cluster on personification for volume 33 (2019).
 In keeping with the journal’s broad interpretation of the scope of Langland Studies, we invite notes and essays which approach the topic from any angle, and which investigate either Piers Plowman itself or texts that are [more]

 Table of Contents (ISBN 978-2-503-57877-4) Commentary 1 Ann Killian, “Menacing Books: The Prick of Conscience and the Rhetoric of Reproof” 5 Denise N. Baker, “Pre-Empting Piers’s Tearing of the Pardon: Langland’s Revisions of the C Visio” 43 John Burrow, “Trajan, the Dreamer, and Recklessness in Piers Plowman” 73 Erica Machulak, “Langland’s Sages: Reading Aristotle [more]

 Congratulations to Rosemary O’Neill, winner of the 2017 Van Courtlandt Elliott Prize of the Medieval Academy for her essay “Counting Sheep in the C Text of Piers Plowman,” The Yearbook of Langland Studies 29 (2015), 89-116.